haadeescott/pytorch_ModelSplitting/README.md

 ```

 ### Results
 The results folder contains all the `.csv` files that has the performance results and metrics for each of the model networks. `../plot_Images/` contains all the line charts plotted with the metrics and the benchmarking performances.
+The performance tests include:
+- CPU Utilisation %
+- Memory Footprint KB
+- Power Consumption W

+The performance of a single execution were broken down into different segments:
+- overhead incurred
+- inference
+- total execution time
+These were benchmarked against both native and SGX environment to observe the overhead costs.